n-buckley/travel-tanzania/readme.md

  - [ ] add a footer with socials and idk what else is usually in the footer?
     - [ ] socials, copy write, sitemap, email thingy

- Things I dont know how to do but shouldnt be hard
+ Things I don't know how to do but shouldn't be hard
  - [x] Add a scroll to top button that directs to table of contents
  - [x] Eventually animate the cards to flip
  - [ ] add carousel for each region of cool places